awsdocs/amazon-redshift-developer-guide/doc_source/c_challenges_achieving_high_performance_queries.md

 ## Massively parallel processing<a name="massively-parallel-processing"></a>

-Massively parallel processing \(MPP\) enables fast execution of the most complex queries operating on large amounts of data\.
-Multiple compute nodes handle all query processing leading up to final result aggregation, with each core of each node executing the same compiled query segments on portions of the entire data\.
+Massively parallel processing \(MPP\) enables fast run of the most complex queries operating on large amounts of data\.
+Multiple compute nodes handle all query processing leading up to final result aggregation, with each core of each node running the same compiled query segments on portions of the entire data\.

 Amazon Redshift distributes the rows of a table to the compute nodes so that the data can be processed in parallel\.
 By selecting an appropriate distribution key for each table, you can optimize the distribution of data to balance the workload and minimize movement of data from node to node\.
 For more information, see [Choose the best distribution style](c_best-practices-best-dist-key.md)\.